 Thanks for taking an interest in who I am.
 I’ve been described as a “high tech grandma” meaning that I enjoy the hobbies of an old lady but have the skills of a techie.
-I’m embracing the nickname because yes, I love to craft, sew, knit, find new uses for old things, garage sale, bake, and wear slippers.
+I’m embracing the nickname because yes, I love to craft, sew, find new uses for old things, garage sale, bake, and wear slippers.
 Since I’ve entered the blogging world, I’ve been working on my design skills and have stumbled my way through blog design and photo editing.
 (I’m still very much in progress!)

 Before the Blog

 I graduated with a degree in Communications and minor in Human Development and Family Studies.
 I then stuck around and got my masters in Educational Counseling Psychology.
-Despite my ambitions to move to Colorado and bum around the mountains the rest of my life, I stayed in Missouri and took a job as the Director of Student Ministries at The Crossing and worked there for almost five years.
+Despite my ambitions to move to Colorado and bum around the mountains the rest of my life, I stayed in Missouri and took a job as the Director of Student Ministries at my church and worked there for almost five years.

 More About Me

 My husband tells me that I am in a constant state of nesting.
 I have grown to love being at home and finding ways to be resourceful.
 I started blogging a few years ago and absolutely love that it has grown into a part time job for me.
 It has challenged me to become a more thoughtful writer, creative thinker, better photographer, and to take my influence on readers seriously.
 It makes my day when I hear from a reader that has been encouraged by something I shared.